-Charlie Brennan, in his 25th year at KMOX, is host of the Charlie Brennan Show weekdays from 9 to 11 a.m.
-Brennan discusses national and local issues, interviews newsmakers and takes listener calls.
-Best known for his passion for St. Louis, Brennan has been named “One of the Most Influential St. Louisans” five years in a row by The St. Louis Business Journal.
+Charlie Brennan hosts the Charlie Brennan Show weekdays from 8:30 to 11 a.m.
+Brennan discusses issues, interviews newsmakers and takes listener calls.
+Best known for his passion for St. Louis, Brennan was named “One of the Most Influential St. Louisans” five years in a row by The St. Louis Business Journal.

-This year, Charlie led a successful campaign to restore medical benefits to the blind in Missouri.
+In 2012, Charlie helped lead a successful campaign to restore medical benefits to the blind in Missouri.

 Also in 2012, Brennan organized a group of volunteers to plant daffodils on area highways.

-In 2011, Brennan and his listeners raised $105,000 to erect a statue honoring Chuck Berry, the Father of Rock and Roll.
-Brennan presided over the statue’s dedication in a ceremony including the Isley Brothers, Bo Diddley, Boz Scaggs, Michael McDonald, Elvis Costello and others.
+In 2011, Brennan and his listeners raised $105,000 to erect a statue honoring Chuck Berry, the Father of Rock ‘n’ Roll.
+Brennan presided over the statue’s dedication in a ceremony including the Isley Brothers, Little Richard, Boz Scaggs, Michael McDonald, Elvis Costello and others.

-Also in 2011, Brennan asked listeners to call and urge Missouri Governor Jay Nixon to stay the execution of death row inmate Richard Clay, an action later taken by Nixon to the surprise of his critics and supporters.
+Also in 2011, Brennan asked listeners to call and urge then-Missouri Gov. Jay Nixon to stay the execution of death row inmate Richard Clay, an action later taken by Nixon to the surprise of his critics and supporters.
 Clay later appeared on KMOX to thank Brennan and his listeners.

 The St. Louis Business Journal named Brennan “A Most Valuable Volunteer in St. Louis” and St. Louis Magazine called him one of St. Louis’ 50 Most Powerful People.

-Brennan is a former recipient of the Press Club of St. Louis’ Media Person of the Year Award, the Downtown St. Louis Partnership’s Civic Betterment Award, the Jewish Community Relations Council’s Norman Stack Award, and The American Society of Landscape Architects’ Civic Stewardship Award, the St. Louis Society of the Blind Jim Butler Award, and the St. Louis Restaurant Association’s Media Person of the Year.
+Brennan is a former recipient of the Press Club of St. Louis’ Media Person of the Year Award, the Downtown St. Louis Partnership’s Civic Betterment Award, the Jewish Community Relations Council’s Norman Stack Award, the American Society of Landscape Architects’ Civic Stewardship Award, the St. Louis Society of the Blind Jim Butler Award, and the St. Louis Restaurant Association’s Media Person of the Year.

-Charlie Brennan was hired by KMOX General Manager Robert Hyland to work evenings and weekends in 1988.
-Within two years, he began working the mid-morning shift where he has been ever since.
+Brennan was hired by KMOX General Manager Robert Hyland to work evenings and weekends in 1988.
+Within two years, he began working the mid-morning shift, where he has been ever since.